Please do not copy paste, some special characters might be inserted.

 qmgr -c “create queue workq queue_type=e, started=t, enabled=t”

-qmgr -c “set server default_queue=workq”
+qmgr -c “set server default_queue=workq”as pbsdata user :

 qsub – /bin/sleep 1000